icopy-site/awesome/docs/awesome/awesome-dotnet.md

 * [Mono](https://github.com/mono/mono) - Open source ECMA CLI, C#, F#, VB and .NET implementation
 * [Mono-Addins](https://github.com/mono/mono-addins) - Mono.Addins is a generic framework for creating extensible applications, and for creating add-ins which extend those applications
 * [peasy](https://github.com/peasy/Peasy.NET) - Peasy is a middle tier framework that offers an easy to use and flexible rules engine and was designed to address common challenges such as concurrency handling, transactional support, fault tolerance, threading, scalability, async and multiple client support, and easy testability, all without a huge learning curve!
+* [Plastic](https://github.com/sang-hyeon/Plastic) - Plastic provides encapsulation of things like Domain, Application Rules, Business Rules or Business Logic in Application.
+For this, Command pattern is used.
 * [Spring.Net](https://github.com/spring-projects/spring-net) - Spring.NET is an open source application framework that makes building  enterprise .NET applications easier
 * [DotNetty](https://github.com/Azure/DotNetty) - DotNetty is a port of Netty, asynchronous event-driven network application framework for rapid development of maintainable high performance protocol servers & clients.
 * [AspectCore Framework](https://github.com/dotnetcore/AspectCore-Framework) - AspectCore Framework is an Aspect-Oriented Programming based cross platform framework for .NET Core and .NET Framework.
 Core support for aspect-interceptor,dependency injection integration , web applications , data validation , and more.